ChainsomeLabs/deeplook/README.md

 ## Live Orderbook

-Onchian orderbook is fetched for each pool and then being updated with events that are live streamed.
+Onchain orderbook is fetched for each pool and then being updated with events that are live streamed.
 The live orderbooks are stored in Redis for quick access and are served via websocket with live updates.
 The websocket address is `wss://api.sui.carmine.finance/ws_orderbook/:pool_name`.